athos54/exercise-react-by-aoc/README.md

 ## Run and see the exercise

+IMPORTANT NOTE: To login in the application you must use this email address with any password

+> eve.holt@reqres.in

 You can see the project running on vercel, on this link [https://alea-kappa.vercel.app](https://alea-kappa.vercel.app)

 Or, you can run it on your local machine.
 To start the project you can follow this steps: